Common Places for Truck Accidents in Charlotte

 - East W.T.
 Harris Boulevard & North Tryon Street

 - East 12th Street & East Brookshire Freeway

 - Mulberry Church Road & Queen City Drive

 Due to the number and severity of accidents that occur in these areas, Charlotte Department of Transportation (CDOT) has placed a specific focus on improving these intersections and making them safer.
 The crash data for this ranking involves all vehicle collisions.
 However, since truck drivers are not immune to the risks faced by regular drivers, it is safe to assume that truck accidents have occurred at these intersections as well.

 Were You in a Truck Accident in Charlotte?

 If you were injured or lost a relative in a truck accident in Charlotte, NC, do not hesitate to speak with an experienced truck accident lawyer.
-By talking with an attorney from Randall & Stump, PLLC, you will gain better insight into truck accident law and your legal options.
+By talking with an attorney from Randall & Stump, Criminal Defense Attorneys, you will gain better insight into truck accident law and your legal options.
 If there is evidence that the truck driver or another party caused the crash, then your attorney can guide you through pursuing compensation through an insurance claim and truck accident litigation.